ProjectEvergreen/create-evergreen-app/README.md

 ![Create Evergreen App](https://s3.amazonaws.com/uploads.thegreenhouse.io/project-evergreen/create-evergreen-app-github-repo-banner-0.4.0.png)

 ### Project Goals
-The goal of Project Evergreen is to march alongside the web and demonstrate those features projects like these, that can be a reference and starting point, so that both developers and users can benefit from a modern application intended for modern browsers.
+The goal of Project Evergreen is to march alongside the web and demonstrate those features in projects like these, that can be a reference and starting point, so that both developers and users can benefit from a modern application intended for modern browsers.
 Evergreen Web Applications aim to be performant, promote usage of modern web features, be accessible to a wide range of users, and be a productive experience for developers.

 ## Getting Started
 Make sure you have a LTS version of [Node.js](https://nodejs.org/) (>= 10.x) and then follow these steps to get up and running: